hanabi/hanabi.github.io/README.md

 ### The Layered Finesse

 * Since we don't allow lying outside of *Bluff Seat*, it is possible to perform a *Finesse* on a card that is not in *Finesse Position*, as long as all of the cards leading to it are playable.
-Essentially, the intended *Finesse* blind play target is layered behind other playable cards.
+Essentially, the intended *Finesse* blind-play target is layered behind other playable cards.
 * For example, at the beginning of the game, this is a 4-for-1 clue with full tempo:

 ![Layered Finesse](img/layered_finesse.jpg)